tmtsoftware/esw-ts/docs/src/main/aas/csw-aas-js.md

 ### RealmRole

-`RealmRole` components provide the ability to show something only if the user is logged in and has the specified realm role.
+`RealmRole` component provides the ability to show something only if the user is logged in and has the specified realm role.
 In the following code snippet, the contents of the `div` block are shown only if the user is logged in and has the realm role specified in the `realmRole` prop.
 Similar to `CheckLogin`, the behaviour if the user is not logged in can be optionally defined by an HTML element or React component